 Chastleton House and Garden, Moreton-in-Marsh (9.2 miles).
 A Jacobean country house built between 1607 and 1612.
 No shop or tea-room but picnics welcome.

-Are you a beer, gin or whisky enthusiast?
+There are plenty of things to do in the Cotswolds for the beer, gin or whisky enthusiast.
 Plan a visit to one of the local breweries including the Cotswold Brew Co, Bourton-on-the-Water (11 miles) which is one of the oldest lager microbreweries in the UK.

 Other breweries in the area include Hook Norton Brewery, who run tours every day of the week.
 Also North Cotswold Brewery, Stretton-on-Fosse and Cheltenham Brewhouse and Kitchen Microbrewery and pub.

 We wanted to include some different things to do in the Cotswolds in our list, so here are a couple of alternatives: